Roebourne, Western Australia: Ngarluma Yindjibarndi Foundation Ltd

 As of 2025, NYFL delivers a suite of social impact and empowerment programs which include Ieramagadu Store Maya, located at the Old Roebourne General Store, a social enterprise café where local Aboriginal people undertake training and employment upskilling, and the NYFL Employment and Training program (which includes Warrgamugardi Yirdiyabura), aimed at increasing vocational employment and economic self-determination.
 The Pilbara News reported that community-led facilities and support, such as those led by NYFL’s new leadership have been key to Roebourne's changing identity.

 Under the leadership of the new board and executive, NYFL achieved record First Nations employment and training outcomes for the Roebourne community through the NYFL Employment and Training program, which includes the Warrgamugardi Yirdiyabura Program.
 According to the National Indigenous Times, the Roebourne-based NYFL program is recognised as the most successful Aboriginal-run employment program in the West Pilbara, running a unique model supporting Aboriginal people who live in, or have a strong connection to, Roebourne.

 NYFL operates the not-for-profit "social supermarket" at the Old Roebourne General Store located on the North West Coastal Highway, also known as Roe Street, in Roebourne-town.
 The store is known as the Ieramugadu Store Maya.
 The store serves Roebourne and outlying communities of Cheeditha, Ngurrawaana, Mingullatharndo and Weymul.
+In 2025, the Ieramugadu Store Maya and hospitality venture won the WA Social Enterprise award.
+NYFL CEO Sean-Paul Stephens praised the Ngarluma and Yindjibarndi leadership with the culturally-founded food security initiative.

+In late 2026, NYFL CEO Sean-Paul Stephens and the NYFL Board announced that the transition to a Traditional Owner CEO was underway.
+The succession plan was the result of long term ambition of the Ngarluma and Yindjibarndi Board in partnership with longstanding CEO Sean-Paul Stephens, to transition to a self-determination executive model.
+Yindjibarndi leader, and NYFL Chairman, Michael Woodley praised Sean-Paul Stephens and fellow Board members for returning the organisation to strong financial foundations and good governance, setting up the next CEO for success, noting it would be the first time in the organisation's history that a Traditional Owner CEO will be appointed.